Premier League run-in: What is the relegation situation?

 Premier League relegation battle: The run-in analysis

-Sheffield United has been relegated and Newcastle has eight points from their last 12 available as Steve Bruce’s side have improved massively since Alan Saint-Maximin returned from injury.
+Sheffield United has been relegated and Newcastle has surged away from trouble as Steve Bruce’s side have improved massively since Alan Saint-Maximin returned from injury.

 West Brom are 10 points from safety with four games left to play.
 Fulham are only slightly better, nine points adrift.
-Things are looking bleak.
+Things are looking bleak for the Cottagers.

-Burnley have surged up the standings, while Southampton and Brighton have struggled to pick up points in recent weeks.
-Brighton have a horrible run-in, so if Fulham can get a run together the Seagulls may be looking over their shoulder.
+Burnley have surged up the standings, while Southampton and Brighton should just about be safe from the drop.
+Scott Parker and his Fulham side now need to win all four of their remaining games and hope for help.

 Burnley